Updated: Jul 14

 EXERCISE #2 - Work your front ab muscles.

-My favorite exercise of all time for this is the Dead Bug.
+My favorite exercise of all time for working your transverse abdominis and rectus abdominis muscles is the Dead Bug.
 Your goal is to lock your hips and ribcage to the floor and keep them there as you extend with one leg and both arms.
+You'll keep the natural curve of your lower back, but otherwise the goal is to keep your ribs from arching away from the floor.

 Start with 3 sets of 45 seconds.
 Exhale as you return your leg and arms to the starting position.